wouter-swierstra/SoftwareProject/slides01.md

 * and many others

-They are all inspired by the Agile Manifesto.
+They are all the Agile methods.

 --------------------------------------------------------------------------------